Deathlok: Collins

 Michael Collins' human brain was transplanted into a cyborg body by a group of scientists at Cybertek.
 His cyborg body grants him the same powers as Manning, only with much greater strength, speed, and resistance to injury.
 He possesses a broad spectrum of visual and auditory powers.
 Deathlok has the ability to interface with virtually any computer system.
 He is also able to project his consciousness and sensory projections directly into the Net, making him capable of directly hacking computer systems far more efficiently than a traditional hacker.
 His body can also target (nearly infallibly) multiple objects and track them.
 He could scan the entire electromagnetic spectrum.
 He has learned to use internal nano-bots to repair and alter both his organic and inorganic parts, enabling him to appear as either a humanoid cyborg, or completely human.
 He also has a very sophisticated A.I., capable of quickly making complex strategies and evaluating their chance of success.
 If requested, the A.I. can take control of the body to perform these operations.
 Collins himself possesses no combat skills, but under computer-guided combat routines, he is an excellent hand-to-hand combatant with an extensive database of combat techniques and strategies.

 Collins is an excellent computer programmer with an advanced degree in computer science and prosthetics, and helped construct the Deathlok body, along with other Cybertek scientists including William Hansen, Ben Jacobs, Stanley Cross, Dr. Hu, and Jim Dworman.
 After becoming Deathlok, Collins later modified his own systems.
 Like Manning, Collins wears a woven metal-mesh body suit of considerable durability.
 He carries a plasma pistol which draws its energy from his internal power source.
 Thus, the weapon can only be fired if in contact with the outlets in Deathlok's hand.
 Deathlok also possesses a collapsible plasma rifle capable of greater firepower with the same limitations, a supply of fragmentation plasma grenades, and a molybdenum steel knife.
 He wears a wrist bracelet that allows Deathlok to override similar cybernetic operating systems, and an adamantium/vibranium alloy shock dampening helmet.
 He sometimes uses a refitted Cybertek Dragonfly fighter with a range of several hundred miles.

 Other versions

 Mutant X

 An unidentified Deathlok appears in Mutant X as a member of the Avengers.

 Deathlok-dominated future

 An original incarnation of Deathlok, Ultron / Deathlok Prime, appears in Savage Avengers.

 Abomination Deathlok

 An original incarnation of Deathlok, Emil Blonsky / Abomination, from Earth-11045 appears in Uncanny Avengers as a member of Kang the Conqueror's Chronos Corps.

 Ultimate Marvel

-An alternate universe variant of Luther Manning / Deathlok from Earth-1610 appears in Ultimate Spider-Man #70.
+An alternate universe version of Luther Manning / Deathlok from Earth-1610 appears in Ultimate Spider-Man #70.